 The Gilman Program offers Ask Me Anything sessions for recipients in the weeks following award announcements.
 These recorded sessions include answers to questions on travel advisories, completing award documentation, and expectations of Gilman Scholars.
 For further questions, please contact your Gilman regional advisor.

 This two-part video series will help you set a budget for studying abroad, keep to your budget while overseas, and provide tips and tricks to help you use money abroad.

 Part Two: Tips for Abroad

-Please download the Gilman Scholar Personal Budgeting Worksheet by clicking on the image below.
-Also, make sure to review the list of eligible and non-eligible expenses to help with budgeting.
+Download the Gilman Scholar Personal Budgeting Worksheet by clicking on the image below.
+Also, review the list of eligible expenses to help with budgeting.

-In three parts, this video will help to guide you through adjusting to your new culture, the stages of culture shock, and tips to cope with culture shock.
+In three parts, this video series will help guide you through adjusting to your new culture, the stages of culture shock, and tips to cope with culture shock.

 Part One: Cultural Adjustment

 Part Three: Adjustment and Coping to Culture Shock Tips

 Everyone comes to the abroad experience with a range of identities.
 Before you travel, it’s important to think about how your identity might impact your experience.